Ftwpker/zulrahguide/README.md

 Credit to JonTarg for the original ZulrahGuide.com website

-Credit to nightfirecat for the original Zulrah project this was forked form (https://nightfirecat.github.io/zulrahguide/)
+Credit to nightfirecat for the original Zulrah project this was forked from (https://nightfirecat.github.io/zulrahguide/)

 ## Building